Updated March 31, 2026

 For Rhode Island salons, the main focus is usually general liability, professional liability, commercial property, and workers' compensation if you have 1 or more employees.
 That mix helps address customer injury, slip and fall, professional errors, property damage, and business interruption concerns tied to local weather and storefront operations.

 Yes, workers' compensation is required in Rhode Island for businesses with 1 or more employees.
-Sole proprietors and partners are listed as exemptions in the state data, but salon owners should still confirm how their business is structured before choosing coverage.
+Sole proprietors and partners may be exempt, but salon owners should still confirm how their business is structured before choosing coverage.

 Hurricane and flooding exposure can influence how much attention you give to commercial property insurance and business interruption coverage.
 A salon in Providence, Newport, Warwick, or another coastal area may want to think carefully about storm damage, building damage, and equipment breakdown.